 One of the best ways to train your brain is by practicing meditation, or mindfulness.
 Multiple studies show that people who meditate are better at focusing and controlling their impulsivity when compared to people who don’t meditate.
 Not only does meditation help you bounce back from distractions, but it also helps curb stress levels – which, as we’ve seen, can significantly harm your ability to concentrate.
 You can find out more about mindfulness by reading our guide.

 Feeling like you’re unable to concentrate can be extremely frustrating, and if it happens regularly it’s easy to feel annoyed with yourself, or like you’re letting yourself down.
-But remember, many of us are in the same boat here, and finding it hard to concentrate is one of the most common challenges right now.
+But remember, many of us are in the same boat here, and finding it hard to concentrate is a common challenge.